Developer Spotlight: AfterNow's Creative Approach to UX Design & IoT in Mixed Reality

 But what if your needs involved handling an entire building with hundreds of IoT devices?
 With the growth of the IoT in recent years, this possibility is real and coming soon.
 The tiny screen of a smartphone will likely struggle to handle that much information at one time, and with that, we're back to the drawing board.

 AfterNow's Hue Lights is a solid step onto the IoT path for the HoloLens and mixed reality.
-Anthony Corrado, head programmer at AfterNow (he is now a writer here at Next Reality!), took some time out of his schedule to answer questions about their process and what they see coming in the future.
+Anthony Corrado, previously the head programmer at AfterNow (he is now a writer here at Next Reality!), took some time out of his schedule a few months ago to answer questions about AfterNow's process and what they see coming in the future.
 This is what came of that interview:

 Can you tell me a bit about AfterNow?